Better Than Starbucks MOIST Vegan Pumpkin Bread -Truly 1 Bowl Recipe!

 This vegan pumpkin bread is every bit as moist and tender in texture, with sweet warming spices that come through for the ultimate pumpkin flavor.

-Made in just one bowl and with just a few simple ingredients, this is easily one of my easiest vegan quick bread recipes (though the vegan banana bread and vegan gingerbread loaf are favorites!
+Made in just one bowl and with just a few simple ingredients, this is easily one of my easiest vegan quick bread recipes (though the vegan gingerbread loaf is a favorite!
 Check out my vegan cookbook for even more!) and the perfect cozy fall breakfast treat that you need this holiday season.

 Wonderful after a Thanksgiving dinner with a cup of coffee, or even for Christmas morning breakfast!